 If poor airflow doesn’t feel like the trouble, then another issue is causing your AC frost over.
 If this is what’s going on, simply letting it melt won’t fix the issue.
 The evaporator coil will possibly freeze again unless you fix the main cause.
 Get in touch with an HVAC professional to look for issues with your air conditioner, which might include:

 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t get used up.
 Insufficient refrigerant signals a leak somewhere.
 Only a pro can locate the leak, fix it, and recharge the air conditioner to the correct concentration.

 - Grimy evaporator coil: If grime collects on the coil, air can’t flow over it, and it’s apt to freeze.

 - Broken blower: A faulty motor or unbalanced fan may halt airflow over the evaporator coil.

-If your AC freezes up, get in touch with the NATE-certified techs at Bob Brown Service Experts to take care of the problem.
+If your AC freezes up, get in touch with the ACE-certified techs at Bob Brown Service Experts to take care of the problem.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things working again fast.
 Contact us at 623-243-4517 to book air conditioning repair in Tempe with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.